When I Die (Motherlode song)

 "When I Die" is a 1969 hit single by Motherlode.
 It is the title track of their debut LP and was their first single.

+Background

 A studio musician who worked with artists like Sam Cooke, Carol Kaye, played bass guitar on this recording.

+Charts

 In the US, the song reached number 18 on the Billboard Hot 100 and number 12 on the Cash Box Top 100.
 "When I Die" was a major hit in Canada, reaching number 1 in August of the year.